datachainlab/parlia-elc/SPEC.md

   - The `source` of the direct grandchild header should match the submitted header.
   - The `target` of the direct grandchild header should match the direct child header.

-However, there may be cases where the VoteAttestation cannot directly determin the finality of the submitted header.
+However, there may be cases where the VoteAttestation cannot directly determine the finality of the submitted header.
 In such cases, a valid descendant header is verified, which is included in the `headers` and can directly confirm its finality through VoteAttestation.

 ## Misbehavior predicate